indiraguz/indiraguz/README.md

 I’m passionate about learning new technologies, writing clean and efficient code, and building solutions that add real value.
 </p>

-🚀 About Me
+### 🚀 About Me
 💻 Passionate about tech, coffee, and clean code.
 🐞 Writing bugs since 2022 — fixing most of them .
-🌱 Currently learning: Power BI, backend dev & data analytics
+🌱 Currently learning: Power BI, backend dev & data analytics.
-🎯 Goal: Become a full-stack developer & build things that matter
+🎯 Goal: Become a full-stack developer & build things that matter.

 ### 💻 I code with